Open-Cascade-SAS/OCCT/dox/dev_guides/upgrade/upgrade.md

 If custom driver class is used in the application, that class shall be reimplemented inheriting from *Message_Printer* instead of *CDM_MessageDriver*.
 Method *Send()* should be redefined instead of method *Write()* of *CDM_MessageDriver*.
 To use the custom printer in OCAF, it can be either added to default messenger or set into the custom *Message_Messenger* object created in the method *MessageDriver()* of a class inheriting *CDF_Application*.

+@section upgrade_occt740 Upgrade to OCCT 7.4.0

+@subsection upgrade_740_BRepPrimAPI_MakeRevol Changes in BRepPrimAPI_MakeRevol algorithm
+Previously the algorithm could create a shape with the same degenerated edge shared between some faces.
+Now it is prevented.
+The algorithm creates the different copy of this edge for each face.
+The method *Generated(...)* has been changed in order to apply restriction to the input shape: input shape can be only of type VERTEX, EDGE, FACE or SOLID.
+For input shape of another type the method always returns empty list.